The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Results

 We summarise the magnitude of the travel velocity in Fig.~\ref{fig5}, as derived from the posteriors shown in Fig.~\ref{fig4}.
 Also see Table.~\ref{table:posterior-results} for tabulated values.
 We present the median and $16^{\rm th}-84^{\rm th}$ percentiles as the points with errors.
 The dataset and on-sky footprint used to provide each constraint are shown in the label on the left-hand side.
-As shaded bands, we show the measured $16^{\rm th}-84^{\rm th}$ percentiles confidence intervals from \citet[][best fit values for $r_{\rm gal}>50 \, \rm kpc$ using SDSS/SEGUE data, in orange]{Yaaqib2024}, \citet[][best fit value at $100 \, \rm kpc$ using H3+SEGUE+MagE data, in red]{Chandra2025a} and \citet[][DESI data, in blue]{Bystrom2025}.
-Generally, the constraints in this study are preferentially smaller in magnitude than the previous measurements, although all agree within the uncertainties.
-This is perhaps unsurprising as we compute the travel velocity in our simulations using all stars beyond $50 \, \rm kpc$, and therefore any constraint on the travel velocity in this work should be interpreted as the mean value in the outer MW halo beyond $50 \, \rm kpc$ Hence, the average radial distance of star particles in our stellar haloes is possibly closer than those quoted from the observational datasets.
+As shaded bands, we show the measured $16^{\rm th}-84^{\rm th}$ percentiles confidence intervals from \citet[][best fit values for $r_{\rm gal}>50 \, \rm kpc$ using SDSS/SEGUE data, in orange]{Yaaqib2024}, \citet[][distance-independent best fit values using H3+SEGUE+MagE data, in red]{Chandra2025a} and \citet[][DESI data, in blue]{Bystrom2025}.
+We find that the constraints in this study are smaller in magnitude than those previously measured by \citet{Vasiliev2021} and \citet{Bystrom2025}, but larger in magnitude than the distance-independent measurement of \citet{Chandra2025a}.
+This is perhaps unsurprising as we compute the travel velocity in our simulations using all stars beyond $50 \, \rm kpc$, and therefore any constraint on the travel velocity in this work should be interpreted as the mean value in the outer MW halo beyond $50 \, \rm kpc$.
+Hence, the average radial distance of star particles in our stellar haloes is possibly closer/further away than those quoted from the observational datasets.
 Moreover, the medians of the previous literature values are generally larger in magnitude than the median of the prior distribution.
 Hence, the SBI estimates of the travel velocity could be expected to be biased to lower values based purely on the simulation prior alone.
-Finally, we do not consider the effects of radial variation which may bias the constraint on our travel velocity \citep{Yaaqib2024, Chandra2025a}.
+Finally, we do not consider the effects of radial variation which may bias the constraint on our travel velocity; see Sec.~\ref{sec:discussion-future-models}.
 Nevertheless, we obtain our most precise constraint on the travel velocity using the radial and tangential velocity data from H3+SEGUE+MagE in combination with the quadrant sky footprints.
 Using this dataset, we report a measured travel velocity of $v_{\rm{travel}} = 26.4^{+5.5}_{-4.4} \, \rm km \, \rm s^{-1}$.